Why thinking bigger about data strategy is your only real option

-With every passing day the term “Big Data” seems to be going more out of style, but thinking big about data is more important than ever.
+With every passing day the term “Big Data” seems to be going more out of style, but thinking big about data strategy is more important than ever.

 We see this trend all the time when it comes to how companies approach their customer data.
 At first, everyone is trying to optimize towards a local maximum, which not only creates a suboptimal global maximum but actually leads to declining results for a while.

 You wire up your analytics tool to ingest the relevant data it needs to run the reports you rely on, your attribution tool to ingest the necessary data to understand where users are coming from, your marketing and advertising tools to consume the behavioral data for user segmentation and trigger-based engagement solutions.
 As each of these tools is implemented, you see productivity gains until you reach a local maximum.

 But at some point, you start to see diminishing returns as tactics have started to fatigue and your tools become less productive.
 To rectify the situation, you start trying to hack integrations and use these tools in sub-optimal ways, which naturally doesn’t work and leads to productivity declines.